Some Structure Theory for Cayley Graphs and Associated Hypergraphs

 \subsubsection{Short non-$t$ coset paths}

-In Section~\ref{sec:shortPaths}, we defined, for vertices~$v$ and~$u$ in a \ca graph, the set of generators $\sh(v,u)$ that can be interpreted as the direction one has to take if one wants to move on a short coset path from~$v$ to~$u$.
-In 2-acyclic \ca graphs, this set is a well-defined, unique subset of~$\gen(v,u)$.
-In Section~\ref{sec:distance}, we introduced non-$t$ coset paths, a generalisation of non-trivial coset paths, in order to define $t$-distance for \ca graphs, for some set set of cosets of the form $t=\rho(v,\gamma)$ .
-Similarly, we can parametrize the operator $\sh(\cdot,\cdot)$ by~$t$ to describe the direction one has to take if one wants to move on a short non-$t$ coset path from~$v$ to~$u$ if such a path exists.
-In this section, we define the operator $\sh_t(\cdot,\cdot)$ and show that it behaves under changes of the endpoints of the coset path.
+In this section, we combine the notions of the set $\sh(v,u)$ and non-$t$ coset paths to obtain the parametrize operator $\sh_t(\cdot,\cdot)$.
+It describes the direction one has to take if one wants to move on a short non-$t$ coset path from~$v$ to~$u$, if such a path exists.

-From the zipper lemma follows the existence of the set $\sh(v,u)$.
-It is defined as the unique intersection of all first generator sets of short coset paths from~$v$ to~$u$.
-This means, if $v,\alpha,\dots,u$ is a short path, then $\sh(v,u)\subseteq\alpha$.
-However, with short non-$t$ coset paths we handle a special kind of short coset path.
-Hence, we need a specialized version of $\sh(v,u )$.
+The zipper lemma implies the existence of $\sh(v,u)$.
+For short non-$t$ coset paths we need a specialized version of this operator.
 As a reminder: $\alpha\subseteq E$ is a first edge set for the pair of vertices $(v,u)$ if there is a short coset path from~$v$ to~$u$ that starts with an $\alpha$-edge.